Election Day at Penn

 Here’s what you need to know to successfully cast your ballot:

-May 4, 2026 is the last day to register to vote in the Pennsylvania Primary Election on May 19, 2026.
+October 19, 2026 is the last day to register to vote in the Pennsylvania General Election on November 3, 2026.

 Register for the first time, or update your registration